Steigen Folk Museum

 History of the museum

-Steigen Folk Museum is built around the old Doctor's House.
-Here, within walking distance of the Presbytery, a stately doctor's residence was built in 1877 for the district doctor in the old Steigen and Hamarøy municipality.
+Steigen The village park is built around the old Doctor's House.
+Here, within walking distance of the Vicarage, a stately doctor's residence was built in 1877 for the district doctor in the old Steigen and Hamarøy municipality .

 100 years later, it took Steigen The Farmers' Women's Association took the initiative to establish a local museum.
 The Doctor's Farm was designated as the main building for the new museum.
 Eventually, a homestead, an old shop and a forge were moved to the yard and the women from the Farmers' Women's Association went around the entire municipality to collect objects from fishing and farming households, furniture and interiors from sheriff's and merchant families, as well as medical equipment to recreate a contemporary and living environment in the Doctor's Farm and the other houses.
 A larger outbuilding had to be built to take care of the large agricultural tools that eventually came into being.